 Louisville, KY

 Originally a school and then a sanatorium for those who contracted Tuberculosis, Waverly Hills Sanitorium is now dedicated to preserving the grounds and stories of this historic place.
 Waverly Hills Sanatorium is also on the National Register of Historic Places.
-During the weeks leading up to Halloween, the Waverly Hills Sanitorium offers a ghostly Haunted House tour that is sure to scare and amaze!
+During the weeks leading up to Halloween, the Waverly Hills Sanitorium offers a ghostly Haunted House tour that will surely scare and amaze you!
 Outside of the Halloween season, they offer 2-hour or 6-hour tours, as well as private tours, that will still chill even the biggest of non-believers.

 Spooky Travels!